 I had a different experience with childhood vaccines

 I was vaccine injured in 1974.
-My gut was destroyed.
-It may have been from the vaccines themselves, or possibly from a secondary infection against which I was defenseless, having my immune system attacked and destroyed by vaccines.
+My gut was devastated and my metabolism radically altered.
+It may have been from the vaccines themselves, or possibly from a secondary infection against which I was defenseless, having had my immune system attacked and dysregulated by vaccines.

 At 2-3 years of age, I would endure severe bouts of intestinal cramping (later found to be my intestines telescoping inside of themselves – a condition known as intussusception).
 I eventually ended up in emergency exploratory surgery in 1975 where my appendix was removed (because it was settled science in 1975 that it served no good purpose).

-I was tested and diagnosed to be allergic to corn, wheat, oats, citrus, dairy, eggs, tomatoes, etc. I was diagnosed with “Hyperactivity Disorder” (ADHD didn’t exist yet as a clinical diagnosis) and my mother was told to limit my sugar intake, which was believed to be the cause of my hyperactivity.
+I was tested by an allergist and diagnosed to be allergic to corn, wheat, oats, citrus, dairy, eggs, tomatoes, and more.
+I was also diagnosed with “Hyperactivity Disorder” (ADHD didn’t exist yet as a clinical diagnosis) and my mother was told to limit my sugar intake, which was believed to be the cause of my hyperactivity.

 I banged my head on my pillow.
 Everyone just thought it was a weird behavior, but to me, it was somehow soothing.
 This would now be counted as behavior identified with autistic children.
 I also had constant ear infections.
 My immune system was barely there.

-When I received a DPT booster in 3rd grade, everything got worse.
+When I received a DTP booster (yes, the one that caused more death than it prevented in African studies) in 3rd grade, everything got worse.
 My whole arm was swollen and in severe pain.
 I had intestinal pain so often that I was being sent home from school and told by the school nurse and teachers that I was “just being lazy”.
 My mom had to leave work to come and deal with me.
 If my symptoms improved after the hour or more it took her to get to school, the nurse reasoned that it was all in my head and I just wanted attention.
 Adults openly discussed such things in front of children in the 1970s.
 I was labeled a hypochondriac.

-I realize that many of these symptoms are (tragically) common now, but in the 1970’s they were not common.
+I realize that many of these symptoms are (tragically) common now, but in the 1970’s, they were not common.
 I didn’t know any other kids with allergies.
+Not Peanut allergies.
+Not gluten allergies.
+Nothing.
 I was a canary in the coal mine (had anyone bothered to notice) but instead, I was relentlessly shamed by teachers and other kids around me because I was not “normal”.

 Image already added